thanasisn/SDR_enhancement_LAP/Article_B11/Article_remote.md

 events and OI with an exponential-like decline.
 This is expected, as the stronger the CE events are, the rarer the conditions favouring the occurrence of CE events.
-For the majority (over $62\%$) of the CE events the OI is below the long-term average of $40.1\frac{W}{m^{2}}$, while about $8.1\%$ of the events correspond to OI larger than
+For the majority (over $62\%$) of the CE events the OI is below the long-term average of $420.61\frac{W}{m^{2}}$, while
+$98.61\%$ of the events correspond to OI larger than
 $100\frac{W}{m^{2}}$ and up to the highest value of
-$412.4\frac{W}{m^{2}}$.
+$43712.4\frac{W}{m^{2}}$.
 This distribution is indicative of the magnitude and the probability of the expected CE events over Thessaloniki.
 Similar distribution of CE events, albeit with larger OI values, has been reported by Vamvakas, Salamalikis, and Kazantzidis (2020), for the city of Patras.
 This site is located ${2.5}^{\circ}$ south of Thessaloniki and is exposed to air masses coming mainly from the eastern Mediterranean, resulting in different cloud patterns, that may affect the characteristics and magnitude of the CE events.

 ![Figure 3.2: Relative frequency distribution of CE events in Thessaloniki for the period 1993 -- 2023 as a function of OI.
-The histogram was split in two plots with different y-axis scales for better readability.](media/image9.png){width="5.833333333333333in" height="3.702777777777778in"}
+The histogram was split in two plots with different y-axis scales for better readability.](media/image6.png){width="5.833333333333333in" height="3.702777777777778in"}

 *Figure 3.2: Relative frequency distribution of CE events in